TNieminen/devops/vh4/README.md

 ### Testing

 Each package uses [mocha](https://mochajs.org/) as it's test runner [sinon](https://sinonjs.org/) for test spies, stubs and mock and [expect](https://www.npmjs.com/package/expect) for test result assertion.
 In some cases sinon assertions are used such as for spies.
+For test code coverage we use [Istanbul Reports](https://www.npmjs.com/package/nyc).
 Tests were placed in each package separately for easier test management and separation of concerns.
-This is against requirement 3 `Tests mush be in a separate folder “tests” at the root of your folder tree.` but the decision was made for ease of development and because it will not affect any functional requirements.
+This is against requirement 3
+`Tests mush be in a separate folder “tests” at the root of your folder tree.` but the decision was made for ease of development and because it will not affect any functional requirements.
 This can be updated separately if this